qoz/Delphi-TestInsight-Model/readme.md

 DUnitX: Choose to install with Delphi's installer

 ## Steps:
-Create a new unit : New > Other > DUnit Project
-Select checkboxes to create setup, teardown, and tests
+Create a new unit : New > Other > DUnitX Project Select checkboxes to create setup, teardown, and tests

 ### Then used this guide to build this app: